dotnet/AspNetCore.Docs/aspnetcore/migration/http-modules.md

 By [Matt Perdeck](https://www.linkedin.com/in/mattperdeck)

-This article shows how to migrate existing ASP.NET [HTTP modules and handlers](https://msdn.microsoft.com/library/bb398986.aspx) to ASP.NET Core [middleware](../fundamentals/middleware.md).
+This article shows how to migrate existing ASP.NET [HTTP modules and handlers from system.webserver](https://docs.microsoft.com/iis/configuration/system.webserver/) to ASP.NET Core [middleware](../fundamentals/middleware.md).

 ## Modules and handlers revisited